protoEvangelion/interactiveTradeFloor/README.md

 ## Tradeshow Floorplan Manager

-This is a project that's totally dynamic and built to simplify the trade show managing process.
+This is a project that's dynamic and built to simplify the trade show management process.

-It helps sales people consolidate their efforts and collaborate in real time with team mates.
+Specifically, it helps sales people consolidate their efforts and collaborate in real time with team mates.

-Rather than track everything by paper, you can use this web app to keep track of all booths that you have sold or still need to collect on.
-You can also **differentiate** between what you have sold along with what your teammates have sold!
+Rather than track everything by paper, you can use this web app to keep track of all booths that you have **sold** or still need to **collect** on and **color code** it based on who the booth belongs to.

 ## Features